agiliq/building-multi-tenant-applications-with-django/source/shared-database-isolated-schema.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In the previous chapter we used a :code:`ForeignKey` to separate the tenants.
-This method is simple but limited due to the following limitations.
+This method is simple but limited due to the following:

 - Weak separation of tenant's data
 - Tenant isolation code is intermixed with app code